 Every ten years the federal government takes a census; it counts everyone living in the United States and its territories.
 It has done this since 1790.
-The census counts everyone — adults, children, citizens, resident aliens, and illegal aliens, and gathers demographic information such as age, education, employment, and the number of family members.
+The census counts everyone — adults, children, citizens, and foreign nationals, and gathers demographic information such as age, education, employment, and the number of family members.

 The information collected during a census provides a snapshot of the country.
 It is a picture of what each state looks like demographically on a typical day in a decennial year.
 The census count from Mississippi and other states determines for the next decade how people are represented in state and national government, and how federal funds will be allocated to each state.
 Thus, it is in the best interests of Mississippi that everyone within its boundaries is counted.